 - Your personal auto insurance policy or credit card might include rental car insurance, but read your policies carefully to see if you have enough coverage.

-- To make use of credit card rental car insurance, you’ll need to charge the full cost of the rental to your card.
+- To make use of credit card rental car insurance, you must charge the full cost of the rental to your card.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.